eathindhar/learning_dsa_py/Readme.md

 ## For .py files
 Run the code by Pressing "Ctrl + Shift + B"

+## Input / Output
+Give your inputs in "input.txt" file and the output or errors will be displayed in the "output.txt" file

 ## For .ipynb files
 Run the code as usual by creating a virtual environment as mentioned below